Having created numerous websites with search features, we’ve come to realize that people often overlook the importance of PDF indexing.

 Here you need to enter your license in the ‘License Key’ box.
 You can find this information under your account on the SearchWP site.
 Once you’re done, make sure to click the ‘Verify Key’ button.

-Step 2: Customize Your WordPress Search Algorithm
+Step 2: Customize Your WordPress PDF Search Algorithm

-With that done, you’re ready to add the contents of your PDF documents to the WordPress search results, by going to SearchWP » Algorithm.
+With that done, you’re ready to add the contents of your PDF documents to the WordPress search engine results, by going to SearchWP » Algorithm.

 This brings you to a screen where you can specify what SearchWP should include in its search results, such as pages and posts.